Pre-selection of the Candidate Fields for Deep Imaging of the Epoch of Reionization with SKA1-Low: Target Selection

-The candidate fields should also be large enough to capture the largest ionized structures during the very late stage of EoR near 200 MHz or $z=6$.
+The candidate fields should also be large enough to capture the largest ionized structures ($\sim 100$ Mpc) during the very late stage of EoR near 200 MHz or $z=6$ (e.g. \citealp{zaroubi13,Geil17}).
+We have therefore simulated the beam patterns of two SKA1-low stations based on randomly positioned 512 SKALA4 elements each in a circle of 38 m in diameter in terms of the updated design of SKA1 (\citealp{Dewdney19,Acedo20,Acedo20b}).
+Figure \ref{fig:skabeam} shows an example of the beam pattern for a single SKA1-low station and also the synthesized beam of two stations toward the zenith.
+For the latter a baseline of 5 km is assumed.
+In Figure \ref{fig:stations} we plot the frequency dependence of the station beam and synthesized beam at both first null and FWHM.
 A comoving scale of 100 $h^{-1}$ Mpc at $z=6$ corresponds approximately to an angular scale of roughly $1^{\circ}$ $h$.
-So, current design of SKA1-low with a primary beam of $3^{\circ}$ at 200 MHz should enable us to observe the entire ionized structures even near the end of the EoR, if other observational constraints such as sensitivity, resolution and foreground subtraction are left aside.
-The primary beam of SKA1-low would reach $6^{\circ}$ at 100 MHz, probably the lowest frequency at which we can capture the EoR imaging with SKA1-low due to rapidly decreasing sensitivity with decreasing frequency.
-So, our second criterion for selecting the EoR candidate fields is to choose an adequate FoV that should be larger than $3^{\circ}$ in radius.
-Here we adopt a more relaxed condition of $3^{\circ}.57$ in radius (corresponding to 40 square degrees of FoV) to further suppress sidelobe contamination or possible environmental effects.
+So, the current design of SKA1-low with a primary beam of $3^{\circ}$ (FWHM) and a synthesized beam of $2^{\circ}$ (FWHM) at 200 MHz should enable us to observe the entire ionized structures even near the end of the EoR, if other observational constraints such as sensitivity, resolution and foreground subtraction are left aside.
+The synthesized beam of SKA1-low would reach $\sim5^{\circ}$ (FWHM) and $\sim 6^{\circ}$ (first null) at 100 MHz, probably the lowest frequency at which we can capture the EoR imaging with SKA1-low due to rapidly decreasing sensitivity with decreasing frequency.
+This defines the field of view of 20 square degrees (2.52 degrees in radius) for the deep image of the EoR structures in the frequency range of 100-200 MHz with SKA1-low.
+So, our second criterion for selecting the EoR candidate fields is to choose an adequate FoV that should be larger than $2.52^{\circ}$ in radius.
+Nonetheless, for comparison we also adopt a relaxed condition of $3.57^{\circ}$ in radius (corresponding to a FOV of 40 square degrees) to see whether we could find even larger radio quiet areas to suppress possible environmental effects.